 Forensic & Structural Engineering

-Forensic Structural Engineers Experienced in Optimum Structural Design, Root Causes of Damage and Building Failure investigations and Expert Witnesses in Courts of Law.
+Forensic Structural Engineers have a wealth of knowledge and experience in diverse areas.
+Optimum Structural Design, Finding Root Causes of Damage, and Building Failure investigations are just some of their specialties.
+They’re also pros at practicing as Expert Witnesses in Courts of Law.

-Forensic structural engineering is the last stage of an engineering career, after engineer has gained extensive experience in design, building materials, construction processes, geotechnical and soil science etc. Simply a good designer or geotechnical engineer is not necessarily a forensic expert whereas a forensic expert is in fact a competent design engineer.
+Forensic structural Engineering is the last stage of an engineering career.
+A forensic engineer has an extensive experience in diverse construction-related science.
+They master design, building materials, construction processes, geotechnical, and soil science.
+A good designer or geotechnical engineer is not necessarily a forensic expert.
+Whereas a forensic expert is in fact a competent design engineer.

 Forensic Structural Investigation By MFS Engineering

 We are often asked whether ‘soil testing’ is part of our forensic investigation.
-Well, it is not, and we have a very good reason for that.
-After several years of successful practice in Forensic Engineering field, we have found out that geotechnical investigations usually do not provide additional information and are considered unnecessary in the majority of cases.
-With our survey analysis, we can identify how the footing and foundation soil is actually behaving, either shrinking (i.e. losing moisture) and settling or expanding (i.e. absorbing moisture) and heaving.
-The moisture content testing done through geotechnical investigation provides the same information, however, unlike survey analysis, this test can be destructive.
-It is also do not determine how structure as a whole is behaving due to foundation movements.
-Having said that, in some cases the forensic engineer may decide that a geotechnical investigation and certain tests are required for a more conclusive outcomes.
-In that case, geotechnical investigation with specific and well-defined procedures (e.g. moisture content tests, footing probe, site classification, soil suction, number and depth of samples etc.) can be arranged by MFS Engineering.
+Well, it is not.
+Stay with us, we have a very good reason for that.
+We’ve got several years of successful practice in the Forensic Engineering field.
+It made us realise that geotechnical investigations usually do not provide additional information.
+So it’s an unnecessary action in the majority of cases.
+With our survey analysis, we can identify how the footing and foundation soil is behaving.
+It might be shrinking (i.e. losing moisture), settling or expanding (i.e. absorbing moisture), or heaving.
+The moisture content testing done through geotechnical investigation provides the same information.
+However, unlike survey analysis, this test can be destructive.
+It also does not determine how the structure as a whole is behaving due to foundation movements.
+Yet, in some cases, the forensic engineer may decide to do the geotechnical investigation and certain other tests.
+Other tests may include: moisture content tests, footing probe, site classification, soil suction, number and depth of samples, etc.